lumagateinc/MovoSuite/docs/README.md

 - **Purchase Request Approval**.
 When a user requests a new app to be purchased and added to their catalog, this message will be sent to the **Procurement Requests** email address.
 - **Purchase Request Completed**.
 When someone at the **Procurement Requests** email address completes the app purchase and marks the request as complete.

-**STEP 2**: The default template for that function you chose will be presented right below the list, as shown in Figure X, Customize the template customize using free text and variables shown at the bottom of the template.
+**STEP 2: Customize the Template**: The default template for that function you chose will be presented right below the list, as shown in Figure X, Customize the template customize using free text and variables shown at the bottom of the template.
 Supported variables are:

 | Variable | Description  |
 |----------|-----------------------|
 |  %appName  | Display name of the app referenced in the request.   |
 |  %requestId  |  The ID number of the request  |
 |  %requestStatus  | Status the request (e.g. In progress, Complete, Failed)  |

+**IMPORTANT**: Click **Save** to save your changes to the template you are working with BEFORE choosing another!

 ![001](images/cfg_email_temp.png)